🎉 New Feature Alert! 🎉 We're thrilled to announce Balances

 Poor attendance.
 Two words that can send shivers down a manager's spine.
 It's like that mysterious knock in your car's engine — ignore it, and it's likely to lead to bigger issues down the line.
 So, let's take a closer look at why we should tackle poor- attendance problems head-on.

-First up, the not-so-fun fact: habitual or excessive absenteeism can put a serious dent in your business operations.
+First up, the not-so-fun fact: habitual or excessive employee absenteeism can put a serious dent in your business operations.
 Think about it.
 A team member doesn't show up for work, and their tasks are left hanging.
 Deadlines are missed, clients are kept waiting, and projects get delayed.
 It's like a domino effect, and the end result?
 A noticeable hit on your bottom line.
 Frequent call-offs or no call, no shows can slow down or stop a production line..

 But it's not just about missed work.
 Poor attendance can also shake up team dynamics.
 When a team member frequently doesn't show up, others have to step in to pick up the slack.
-Over time, this can breed resentment, lower morale, and cause team productivity to take a nosedive.
+Over time, this can breed resentment, lower employee morale, and cause team productivity to take a nosedive.

 And, let's not forget the impact on the absentee themselves.
 Regularly missing work can lead to them feeling disconnected from the team, out of the loop on projects, and can stifle their career progression.